 You will not feel any pain because of the anesthesia, but you will feel the pressure against your tooth.
 It’s also normal to hear a cracking or grinding sound.
 After the tooth has been extracted, your family dentist will apply a layer of gauze over your tooth to stop the bleeding.
 Additional stitches may also be done.

 Not sure if you need a tooth extraction?
-At Tyron Family Dentistry, our experienced family dentist can assess your tooth and determine if a tooth extraction is the best course of action.
+At Tyron Family Dentistry, our experienced Raleigh dentist can assess your tooth and determine if a tooth extraction is the best course of action.
 We offer a wide range of restorative dental treatments to help improve your oral health.
 Contact us today for an appointment.

 ★★★★★